FlowRunner-AI/docs/automations/content/flow-management/renameflow.md

 5. **Check for Uniqueness:** Before finalizing the new name, ensure that it's unique within your account.
 The Flow Manager may automatically check this for you, but it's good practice to be mindful of existing names to avoid conflicts.

 6. **Save Changes:** Once you've entered a new, unique name for your flow, save your changes.
-Your flow will now be updated with the new name across the Backendless Automations platform.
+Your flow will now be updated with the new name across the FlowRunner™ platform.

 <div style="position: relative; padding-bottom: calc(60.110386352232815% + 41px); height: 0; width: 100%;"><iframe src="https://demo.arcade.software/kaJdOsQVuGecsD9CMBeb?embed&show_copy_link=true" title="Automations - Browser - CoolAutomations - Backendless" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen allow="clipboard-write" style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;"></iframe></div>